Maxeltr/homeMq2t/readme.md

 will-flag = A flag indicating whether the last will message should be sent when the client disconnects. clean-session = A flag indicating whether the server should delete all subscriptions and messages associated with the client upon disconnection.
-If set to true, the server will not retain the client's state. auto-connect = A flag indicating whether to automatically connect to the server when the application starts. keep-alive-timer = The time interval (in milliseconds) within which the client should send "ping" messages to the server to keep the connection alive. wait-disconnect-while-shutdown = A time interval (in milliseconds) to wait for all disconnection operations to complete before shutting down the application. will-topic = The topic to which the LWT message will be sent in case of client disconnection. will-message = The message that will be sent to the will-topic if the client disconnects unexpectedly. connect-timeout = (in milliseconds) max-bytes-in-message = The maximum size of a message (in bytes) that can be sent or received by the client. retransmit-delay = The time delay (in milliseconds) before retransmitting a message if no acknowledgment has been received. reconnect = flag indicating whether to automatically attempt to reconnect to the server in case of a lost connection. reconnect-delay = The time delay (in milliseconds) before attempting to reconnect to the server after a connection drop.
-This value may increase with each failed attempt. reconnect-delay-max = The maximum time delay (in milliseconds) between reconnection attempts. polling-sensors-delay = The time interval (in milliseconds) for polling sensors or other data sources if the application uses them to send messages to the server.
+If set to true, the server will not retain the client's state. auto-connect = A flag indicating whether to automatically connect to the server when the application starts. will-topic = The topic to which the LWT message will be sent in case of client disconnection. will-message = The message that will be sent to the will-topic if the client disconnects unexpectedly. reconnect = flag indicating whether to automatically attempt to reconnect to the server in case of a lost connection.
 ```

 ## Card Settings Description